saqibutm/vp-csharp/README.md

 by Mark J. Price

 #### Assignment 6
-Solve exercises 18,19,20, and 21 available in Chapter-2a on class notebook and upload the snippets in Google Classroom as a part of Assignment 6.
+Solve exercises 18,19,20, and 21 available in 2.
+NumberSystem on class notebook and upload the snippets in Google Classroom as a part of Assignment 6.

 #### Assignment 5
 1. What is the difference between ASCII and UNICODE?